justhappyme0/MERN-Demo-project/README.md

 3.  do - npm install inside each folders : frontend and backend, pre-requisite, should have mongo, node and npm installed on the system (download from internet) -frontend cmd : npm start
--backend cmd : server node.js
+-backend cmd : node route.js (inside the routes folder and execute this cmd)

 ## Refer the below link,
 https://www.mongodb.com/languages/mern-stack-tutorial#:~:text=Let's%20start%20by%20creating%20an,app%E2%80%94client%E2%80%94in%20it.&text=Then%2C%20we%20create%20a%20folder,end%20and%20name%20it%20server.